croquet/croquet/historic/sdk/tutorials/1_3_multiuser_chat.md

     this.publish("history", "update");
   }

-New posts are tagged with the sender's `clientId`.
-When the model receives a new post, it uses this ID to look up the client's nickname from the client list.
+New posts are tagged with the sender's `viewId`.
+When the model receives a new post, it uses this ID to look up the user's nickname from the user list.
 It then builds a chat line that includes the sender's nickname and their message and adds it to the chat history.
 If there are more that 100 entries in the history, it discards the oldest entry to prevent the history from growing too large.

 It then publishes an event to the view informing it that the history has changed.
 (Note that using "history" as our scope, we can use the "update" event for a different purpose.